isamu-isozaki/teamai_test/security/index.html.md

 standalone license or start an individual subscription.
-While under the GitLab team subscription, it is also possible to create and use a 'Personal' vault (same features of a standalone license, without the cost, but you will lose access if you go through offboarding).
+While under the GitLab team subscription, it is also possible to create and use a 'Personal' vault (same features of a standalone license, without the cost, but you will lose access if you go through offboarding/index.html.md).

 Please bear in mind that if you decide to purchase a standalone license or create a personal local vault, your data is stored only in a local folder on your computer.
-You can optionally sync this folder to Dropbox or iCloud (if you are using a Mac/iOS) to make it available on your phone's 1Password app, or on another computer.
+You can optionally sync this folder to Dropbox or iCloud (if you are using a Mac/iOS/index.html.md) to make it available on your phone's 1Password app, or on another computer.

-Signing up for a subscription seems to be the solution now recommended by AgileBits (the company behind 1Password).
+Signing up for a subscription seems to be the solution now recommended by AgileBits (the company behind 1Password/index.html.md).

 To create a personal local vault: